 We continue to seek acquisitions that enable geographic growth, expand our core business, and establish adjacencies.
-Consistent with this strategy, we acquired Giant Factories, Inc. (Giant), a Canada-based manufacturer of residential and commercial water heaters using a combination of debt and cash.
+Consistent with this strategy, we acquired Giant Factories, Inc. (Giant), a Canada-based manufacturer of residential and commercial water heaters, in October 2021 using a combination of debt and cash.
 The acquisition fits squarely in our core capabilities, supplements our presence in Canada and enhances our capacity and distribution in the region.
-Giant contributed \$31.0 million and \$63.0 million of sales in the second quarter and first half of 2022, respectively.
+Giant contributed \$25.3 million and \$88.1 million of net sales in the third quarter and first nine months of 2022, respectively.
 Refer to Note 3, "Acquisitions" for additional information.
-We will also continue to look for opportunities to add to our existing operations in high growth regions demonstrated by our previous introductions of water treatment products in India and range hoods and cooktops in China.
+We also continue to look for opportunities to add to our existing operations demonstrated by our previous introductions of water treatment products in India and range hoods and cooktops in China.

-Our global supply chain management team continued to navigate through supply chain and logistics challenges in the first half of 2022.
+Our global supply chain management team continued to navigate through supply chain and logistics challenges in the first nine months of 2022.
 We have seen supply constraints for certain components and raw materials used in our operations, limited container and trucking capacity, and port congestion and delays.
-While we saw improvement in our supply chain as we closed out the second quarter, challenges still persist.
-In addition, while steel indices moderated in the first half of 2022, commodity prices and availability remain volatile.
+While we continued to see improvement in our supply chain as we closed out the third quarter, challenges still persist.
+In addition, while steel markets moderated in the first nine months of 2022, commodity prices and availability remain volatile.
 We remain in close contact with our suppliers and logistics providers to troubleshoot, manage and resolve bottlenecks, as the environment remains unpredictable.

-In our North America segment, after approximately eight percent growth in 2021, we expect residential industry water heater volumes will be down approximately four to six percent in 2022 compared with 2021 as we believe that industry demand will normalize to more historical growth rates.
-We saw softness in residential water heater order rates as we exited the second quarter and into July as customers right sized their inventories.
-We believe that commercial water heater industry volumes will decline seven to nine percent in 2022 compared to 2021 primarily due to weakness in the commercial electric water heaters greater than 55 gallons product category.
-We expect sales in 2022 will benefit from our 2021 price increases, which had a cumulative effect on our water heater prices of approximately 50 percent.
-We expect to see an approximately 25 percent increase in our sales of boilers in 2022 compared to 2021 driven by increased pricing in response to higher input costs and higher demand.
-We anticipate sales of our North America water treatment products, inclusive of acquisitions, will increase approximately 15 percent in 2022, compared to 2021, primarily driven by higher consumer demand for our point of use and point of entry water treatment systems.
+In our North America segment, after approximately eight percent growth in 2021, we expect residential industry water heater volumes will be down approximately 12 to 13 percent in 2022 compared with 2021 as we believe that industry demand will normalize to more historical growth rates.
+We saw greater than anticipated softness in residential water heater order rates in the third quarter of 2022 as we believe our customers right-sized their inventories in response to our lead times returning to pre-pandemic levels after being elevated due to COVID-19-related supply chain constraints.
+While we expect quarter-over- quarter improvement in the fourth quarter, we expect North America residential water heater volume softness will persist through the remainder of the 2022.
+We believe that commercial water heater industry unit volumes will decline approximately 15 percent in 2022 compared to 2021 primarily due to weakness in the commercial electric water heaters greater than 55 gallons product category.
+We expect commercial gas water heater unit volumes to be flat to slightly down.
+We expect net sales in 2022 will benefit from our 2021 price increases, which had a cumulative effect on our water heater prices of approximately 50 percent.
+We expect to see an approximately 25 percent increase in our net sales of boilers in 2022 compared to 2021 driven by increased pricing in response to higher input costs coupled with higher demand.
+We anticipate net sales of our North America water treatment products, inclusive of acquisitions, will increase approximately 10 percent in 2022, compared to 2021, primarily driven by higher consumer demand for our point of use and point of entry water treatment systems.

-In our Rest of World segment, after strong growth in 2021, we expect 2022 sales in China will be flat in local currency compared with 2021.
-Our business in China continues to experience negative impacts from the novel coronavirus (COVID-19) pandemic.
-To slow the spread of COVID-19 in China, targeted lockdowns began in certain cities late in the first quarter and persisted through the first half of the year.
-While lockdowns have lessened in recent weeks, the situation remains unpredictable.
+In our Rest of World segment, after strong growth in 2021, we expect 2022 net sales in China will be flat to slightly down in local currency compared with 2021.
+Our business in China continues to be negatively impacted by the COVID-19 pandemic.
+To slow the spread of COVID-19 in China, targeted shutdowns began in certain cities late in the first quarter of 2022 and persisted through the first nine months of the year.
+The situation remains unpredictable.